ShellyChoudhury/real_estate_data_analytics/README.md

-# Real Estate Sales data Analysis using Python(Numpy,pandas, Matplotlib)
+# Real Estate Sales data Analysis using Python(Numpy,pandas, Matplotlib,Plotly)
 The data contains  City of Hardford Real Estae Sales data over the periods of 2 years.It has 4,088 rows and 21 columns.The visualzation plots using vertical bar charts and analysis had been conducted on thefollowing areas.

 1. Total Sale per Quarter of the Real Estate